zicstardust/project-zomboid-docker/README.md

 ## Auto download mods for non-steam server
-If the STEAM environment variable is set to `0` and you have mods in the `WorkshopItems` key in `/data/Zomboid/Server/server.ini`.
+If the STEAM environment variable is set to `false` and you have mods in the `WorkshopItems` key in `/data/Zomboid/Server/server.ini`.

 Mods in the `WorkshopItems` key will automatically be downloaded and will replace all files in the `/data/Zomboid/mods` directory.

-To disable automatic mod downloads, set the `DISABLE_MOD_DOWNLOADER` environment variable to `1`.
+To disable automatic mod downloads, set the `DISABLE_MOD_DOWNLOADER` environment variable to `false`.